allpark/New-York-Times-Paywall-Bypasser/README.md

 # NYTUnpaywall

-NYTUnpaywall is a simple Google Chrome extension that allows users to bypass New York Time's paywall.
+NYTUnpaywall is a simple Chrome extension that allows users to bypass New York Time's paywall.

 ## Getting Started